top of page

 • No individual feedback of essays will be granted.

-• The decisions made by the HUEA, HCER and by the final round of adjudication are final.
+• The decisions made by HUEA by the final round of adjudication are final.

 • All winners agree to their names being published on the HUEA website.